Premature birth: the basics

 - a multiple pregnancy – twins or more

-- a maternal infection or maternal condition that means the birth needs to be brought on quickly for the safety of mother and baby – for example, pre-eclampsia
+- a maternal condition that means the birth needs to be brought on quickly for the safety of mother and baby – for example, pre-eclampsia

 - conditions like diabetes and high blood pressure.

-- not smoking, not drinking alcohol and not taking other drugs
+- not smoking or vaping, not drinking alcohol and not taking other drugs

-- doing the right amount of physical activity (some, but not too much)
+- doing the recommended amount of physical activity

 - managing stress, depression and anxiety.

-Even if you follow all the pregnancy advice, you might still have a premature baby.
-But if you look after your body, you’ll have done the very best you can for your baby.
+Even if you follow all the pregnancy advice, you might still have a premature birth.
+But if you look after yourself, you’ll have done the very best you can for your baby.
 If you think you might be at risk of premature birth, talk to your doctor or other health professional.

 Premature labour: signs and symptoms

-It might be that you just don’t feel right, even though you don’t have any particular symptoms.
+Also call your midwife, doctor or hospital as soon as possible if you notice any pregnancy health problems.
+It might be that you just don’t feel right, even though you don’t have any particular signs or symptoms.
 If this happens, trust your own instincts.
-See your doctor or go to the hospital.
+See your doctor or midwife, or go to hospital.

 If you’re in premature labour, the sooner you see a midwife or doctor the better.
 Some premature labours can be stopped or delayed.
-If your baby is growing normally and getting all he needs from your body, the longer he can stay in your womb, the better.
+If your baby is growing well and getting all they need from your body, the longer your baby can stay in your womb, the better.

 Premature babies: survival and development

-The majority of preterm children develop normally.
+Most premature babies go on to develop well.
 The longer your baby’s gestation, the less chance there is of any health or developmental concerns.

 Babies who are born late preterm generally have no serious long-term problems.

-Extremely premature babies (born at 28 weeks or less) have an increased risk of developmental problems.
-But even in extremely premature babies, severe developmental problems are still quite uncommon.
+Extremely premature babies (born at 28 weeks or less) have an increased risk of health and developmental problems.
+But even in extremely premature babies, severe health and developmental problems are quite uncommon.